Mzhenian/CrispyCrumbsServer/wiki/2 - Website Overview.md

 Users can edit or delete their own comments by clicking on the pencil icon that appears next to their comments.
 Additionally, users can undo a like or dislike by clicking the button again.

-11 - Video of the current user - edit video button, a comment written by the current user - the user can edit that comment by click on the icon, save the changes, discard the changes or delete them.
+11 - Video of the current user - edit video button, a comment written by the current user - the user can edit that comment by clicking on the icon, save the changes, discard the changes, or delete the comment.
 ![alt text](<photos/web 11.png>)

 12 - Video of a different user with a subscribe button - dark mode